osrf/gazebo_design/zmq_transport/zmq_transport.md

 Gazebo's current transport library was designed and implemented in house.
-Although it has been working for years and it is quite fast, there are quite a few existing projects that we could use for replacing our custom approach.
-The main advantage that we will get by using an existing transport alternative is a fewer amount of code to maintain in Gazebo.
+Although it has been working for years and it is quite fast, there are quite a few existing projects with better transport mechanisms.
+The main advantages for using another transport library are less code to maintain, improved functionality, potentially improved performance, and an active community that will implement new features.

 [ZeroMQ](http://zeromq.org) seems to be a good candidate for implementing the core functionality of the transport system required in Gazebo.
 ZeroMQ essentially provides framing and portability to sockets.
-Another interesting features are its large collection of bindings, LGPL license, active community, and simplicity of use.
+Other interesting features are its large collection of bindings, LGPL license, active community, and simplicity of use.